IAbda/FORESEE_ETHZ/README.md

 - geographical distances between locations or with respect to special areas (attractions, tourist spots, etc.) - Although Forest-based Classification and Regression is not a spatial machine learning tool, one way to leverage the power of space in the  analysis is using distance features
 - quality of road (bad, good, etc.)

-# INSTRUCTIONS
+# RUN THE CODE: INSTRUCTIONS
 - To train RF models run the following file: train_traffic_intensity_RF_model.py
 - To make predictions using saved model (model saved to disk using Pickle), run the following file:  make_predictions.py
 - Below are instructions to build Docker image

-# BUILD AND RUN DOCKER IMAGE
+# DOCKER: BUILD AND RUN DOCKER IMAGE
 ## Option 1
 - Build a docker image (include the dot at the end): docker build -t foresee-rf-app .